Blaze-Stars/Image-Filter-Application/README.md

 ```
 ### NOTE
 ```
-The Above example shows output for grayscale filter, you can change the flags and image to apply any other Filter
+The above example shows output for the grayscale filter, you can change the flags and image to apply any other filter
 ```